 Others also point out the inequities between different authors or genres.
 Fiction authors are much more likely to make money from their writing compared to non-fiction or academic writers.
 Similarly, women make eighty percent of what their male counterparts earn.
 Clearly, a great deal of disparity exists between authors, with some (like celebrities) being potentially predisposed to success, and authors (like women or non-fiction writers) facing a much harder time making adequate money from their work.

 While all of this may sound discouraging, Greenfield’s co-author Dana Weinberg helps put these numbers into a more realistic perspective.
 She notes that, “The question of money is a tricky one.
 Publishing a book for sale is a matter of both art and commerce.
 I would agree that for most writers publishing is not only about money; it’s about a lot of other things including touching readers and sharing stories….”

 It is also important to recognize that no report can perfectly capture all nuances.
 Self-published author Hugh Howey says, “…a conservative estimate would be that five to ten times as many people are paying bills with their craft today as there was just a few years ago.
 And that should be celebrated.”
 Clearly, there is more to being a writer than just what the black and white numbers of reports can capture.

 While becoming a wealthy author may take more than a room of one’s own in today’s market, it still remains possible for many writers to supplement their incomes, and also possible for others to rely entirely on their craft.
 While you probably won’t become filthy rich from being a full-time author, you can still enjoy the gratification from the difficult but rewarding act of publishing something you wrote yourself.

 Guest post contributed by Sara Wolf at the Blooming Twig.
-The Blooming Twig is an independent publishing house that also produces writing blog posts.
-For more information, check out their website.
+The Blooming Twig is an independent, boutique publishing house that supports the adventurous tastes of its readership.